ravan-chuang/Embedding_Compression_for_RAG_Retrieval/README.md

 ## Retrieval-Aware Residual Subspace (RARS)

-The frozen sidecar study above uses a PCA residual basis.
-PCA is reconstruction-oriented: it captures the largest residual variance in
+The PCA sidecar captures residual variance in

 ```text
 r_PQ(x) = x - x_hat_PQ
 ```

-but it does not directly optimize the score errors that affect Top-K retrieval.
-RARS evaluates whether a retrieval-aware residual basis can improve the same frozen IVF-PQ sidecar under the same storage and correction budget.
+but does not directly prioritize residual directions that matter for candidate-score errors.
+RARS replaces the reconstruction-oriented basis with a retrieval-aware weighted residual basis while preserving the same frozen-index correction form:

-The correction form remains unchanged:

 ```text
 s_corr(q, x)